The Health Benefits of Eating Meat

 MEAT AIDS IN BRAIN FUNCTION

-Another benefit of eating meat is an increased brain function.
+Another advantage of eating meat is an increased brain function.
 The neurons in our brain communicate through the proteins we eat.
 Again, the all-powerful amino acids, or the building blocks of protein, offer that chemical message to the brain.
 You are in control of how you feel with what you eat.
 The consumption of protein offers a boost in mood and energy levels, as well as helping the brain fight that foggy feeling.

 Eating protein can also improve your ability to concentrate.
 In short, those feel-good chemicals in your brain, dopamine and serotonin, get the message to activate when you get the necessary amounts of protein in your diet.